Theology

 The Bible is not sufficient because it is not about us.
 In God’s story, Christ is the main character, and Bible is all about Him.
 We are merely extras.
 But unfortunately, we are naturally selfish, and we want to have the lead role.
 Some Christians fix it by reading themselves into the Bible, and others abandon Scripture altogether for personal revelations that focus on them.
 When we ask God to speak to us, we rarely want new truths about Christ; it is always me, me, me.
 The focus of our lives should always be on Christ, not us.
 And what Scripture says about us is sufficient.

-SEE ALSO: Bible 102: The Story of The Bible
+SEE ALSO: Bible 201: How to Study The Bible

 5. Intellectual laziness